metapsy-project/metapsyDocs/content/release/_index.en.md

 ***

-Annotated releases are published on Github.
+Annotated releases are published directly via Github.
 During this process, an ascending version number is created for the release.
 The version numbering convention used in Metapsy is similar (but not identical) to the [Semantic Versioning 2.0.0](https://semver.org/) standard:

 <center>